simiat/Project_Group19/index.md

 ​
 ### Contents

-The project is divided in three sections corresponding to three features that mineral show:
+The project is divided in three sections corresponding to three features that minerals show:

 * [Chemical Formula](./page1.html)